-There's usually a low-tech way to explain geological phenomena.
-Snickers bars and PlayDoh, for example, have been used for years to simulate structural deformation in layered rocks.
+There's usually a low-tech way to explain complex geological phenomena.
+PlayDoh has been used for years to simulate ductile deformation in layered rocks.
+Sandy beaches teach us how head-cutting in river channels works.
+Paper mache, vinegar, dish soap, and baking soda make cool volcanoes.
+Pretty intuitive stuff.

 Here's a way to explain en echelon fracture geometry using a piece of cardboard.
-Sometimes its not a simple matter to determine if the shape of a fracture is the result of shear (Mode II-strike slip, Mode III-dip slip) or just the way it opened (Mode I-extension).
-En echelon fractures can be particularly confusing.
-Confusion can be reduced by understanding that joints and fractures are 3D structures that can change geometry along their lengths.
+Fractures open in shear (Mode II-strike slip, Mode III-dip slip) and extension (Mode I-extension).
+En echelon fractures in real rocks in real outcrops can be particularly confusing.
+Reduce confusion by understanding that joints and fractures are 3D structures that commonly change shape along their lengths (along strike) due to the way they propagate.

 Here, a piece of cardboard is used to represent an en echelon fracture in both 2D and 3D.
-We will cut the cardboard twice (intersect 3D fracture with 2D planes) in order to show how the same fracture can appear differently depending on the orientation of the intersecting surfaces.
-Outcrops show 2D projections of 3D forms.
+We will cut the cardboard twice (intersect 3D fracture with 2D planes) in order to show how the same fracture can appear differently depending on the orientation of the intersecting surfaces (i.e., the plane of an outcrop).
+Outcrops show us 2D projections of 3D forms.
 The terms 'joint' and 'fracture' are used interchangeably.

 Fractures propagate along curved fronts, so we make it curvy.